 - Complete the application for admission

-- Resumes are required and must be uploaded to your application.
+- Resumes are strongly recommended and should be uploaded to your application.

 - One letter of recommendation is required.
-A recommendation from a supervisor from a health care/disability related experience or a college faculty member is preferred.
+A letter from a college instructor/professor or recent work or volunteer supervisor is preferred.
 You will provide your recommender's name and email in the application portal and they will receive a system email with a link to a recommendation portal.